tbhawsar/rag_api_project/README.md

 A Retrieval-Augmented Generation (RAG) system that allows you to ingest PDF and TXT documents, create vector embeddings, and query them using natural language.
 The system consists of a FastAPI backend for document processing and a Streamlit frontend for user interaction, all containerized with Docker.

+## 🌐 Live Demo

+**Try the application live:** [http://54.209.156.134:8501/](http://54.209.156.134:8501/)

 ## Features

 - **Multi-format Document Support**: Upload PDF and TXT files
 - **Vector Embeddings**: Uses OpenAI embeddings with FAISS vector store
-- **RAG Pipeline**: Combines document retrieval with LLM generation
+- **RAG Pipeline**: Combines document retrieval with LLM generation using GPT-4o-mini
+- **Conversation Memory**: Maintains chat history across sessions using LCEM History Aware Retrieval Chain
-- **Web Interface**: Streamlit app for easy document upload and querying
+- **Modern Web Interface**: Streamlit app with tabbed interface for chat, history, and about sections
 - **REST API**: FastAPI backend for programmatic access
 - **Dockerized**: Easy deployment with Docker and Docker Compose
+- **Cloud Deployed**: Running on AWS EC2 for public access

 ## Project Structure